...

 5. Serve: Add ice cubes and optionally top with a touch of agave syrup if your mango isn’t very sweet.

-This latte is both visually striking and incredibly refreshing, making it a favorite in our house during summer brunches.
+This Iced Mango Matcha Latte is both visually striking and incredibly refreshing, making it a favorite in our house during summer brunches.
 And if you’re in love with matcha recipes, matcha overnight oats are another must-try for breakfast lovers.

 If you want to see how matcha is traditionally whisked for lattes and teas, check out this Naoki Matcha step-by-step preparation guide, which includes the proper technique using a bamboo whisk.
 For a deep dive into the health benefits of matcha and how it compares to regular green tea, visit this Healthline article on matcha that covers antioxidants, caffeine, and more.